bryanxtong/LearnMicroservicesWithSpringBoot3-RocketMQ/README.md

 * Why do we need Centralized Logs and Distributed tracing?
 * Why would I create Docker images for my applications?
 * Building a simple logger application with Spring Boot and RocketMQ.
-* Distributed traces with Micrometer.
+* Distributed traces with OpenTelemetry.
 * Building Docker images for Spring Boot applications with Cloud Native Buildpacks.
 * Container Platforms, Application Platforms, and Cloud Services.